Alice Roberts: Awards and honours

 In 2011, Roberts was elected an honorary fellow of the British Science Association, and a fellow of the Royal Society of Biology.
 In 2014, she was selected by the Science Council as one of their leading UK practising scientists.
 During 2014, she was President of The Association for Science Education, and presented the Morgan-Botti lecture.

 Roberts has received honorary doctorates (DSc) from Royal Holloway, University of London; Bournemouth University; the Open University and the University of Leeds; honorary Doctor of Medicine (MD) from the University of Sussex; and honorary Doctor of Education from the University of Bath.

 In 2019, she was awarded an Honorary Fellowship by Cardiff University.

 Roberts was awarded British Humanist of the Year 2015, for work promoting the teaching of evolution in schools.

 The Incredible Unlikeliness of Being was shortlisted for the Wellcome Book Prize 2015.

 In 2020, Roberts won the Royal Society David Attenborough Award and Lecture.

-On 22 May 2022, Roberts unveiled the Statue of Mary Anning at Lyme Regis; the statue was the result of a crowdfunded campaign ("Mary Anning Rocks") to commisison and display a statue to the paleontologist Mary Anning in Lyme Regis.
+On 22 May 2022, Roberts unveiled the Statue of Mary Anning at Lyme Regis; the statue was the result of a crowdfunded campaign ("Mary Anning Rocks") to commission and display a statue to the paleontologist Mary Anning in Lyme Regis.

 Personal life

 Roberts lives with her husband, David Stevens, and two children, a daughter born in 2010 and a son born in 2013.
 She met her husband in Cardiff in 1995 when she was a medical student and he was an archaeology student.
 They married in 2009.

-She is a pescatarian, an atheist and former president of Humanists UK, beginning her three and a half year term in January 2019.
+She is a pescatarian, "a confirmed atheist" and former president of Humanists UK, beginning her three-and-a-half-year term in January 2019.
 She is now a vice president of the organisation.
 Her children were assigned a faith school due to over-subscription of her local community schools; she campaigns against state-funded religious schools, citing her story as an example of the problems perpetuated by faith schools.

-Roberts enjoys watercolour painting, surfing, wild swimming, cycling, gardening and pub quizzes.
+Roberts enjoys painting and drawing, gardening, yoga, cycling and swimming.
 Roberts is an organiser of the Cheltenham Science Festival and school outreach programmes within the University of Bristol's Medical Sciences Division.
 In March 2007, she hosted the Bristol Medical School's charity dance show Clicendales 2007, to raise funds for the charity CLIC Sargent.

 Roberts took her baby daughter with her when touring for the six-month filming of the first series of Digging for Britain in 2010.

+In March 2024 Roberts was the guest for BBC Radio 4's Desert Island Discs, where her musical choices included "Monkey Gone to Heaven" by the Pixies, "Temple of Love" by The Sisters of Mercy, and "Sugar" by System of a Down.